hizzle-co/noptin/readme.txt

 * A new optin box will appear.
 * Click on any text to edit it.
 * Customize the colors using the options on the left.

+= How to create an email subscription form widget =

+* In your WordPress Dashboard;
+* Click on **Appearance->Widgets**
+* Select Noptin Newsletter Subscribe Widget
+* An email opt in box will then be addded to the selected widget area or sidebar

 == Installation ==
 = Option 1: =